hanswenzel/CaTS/Instructions.md

     export OPTICKS_KEY=`output from above command"
     opticks-t

-if the geocache-create- command doesn't work:
+if the geocache-create- command doesn't work try:

     ${WORK_DIR}/local/opticks/lib/OKX4Test --okx4test --g4codegen --deletegeocache --gdmlpath  ${WORK_DIR}/CaTS/gdml/simpleLArTPC.gdml
     export OPTICKS_KEY=`output from above command"
     opticks-t

+Also CaTS ( see instructions how to build and run CaTS below) rebuilds the geocache each time you run it and it will print out what to set the OPTICKS_KEY to:
+    e.g.  export OPTICKS_KEY=CaTS.X4PhysicalVolume.World_PV.6a511c07e6d72b5e4d71b74bd548e8fd

 # Building CaTS

 Instructions for building and running CaTS can be found here: [README](README.md)